cloud-gov/pages-editor/README.md

 #### Launch the app locally
 docker compose up

+#### pages-site-gantry development
+If you need to have Gantry run independently from the Docker stack, you can stop the service in Docker Desktop and then run pages-site-gantry as usual from its cloned local directory.
 ```

 After this, the editor is available at localhost:3000/admin; the first load will take a few seconds while the app is compiled.